sbt/sbt-native-packager/src/sphinx/formats/docker.rst

-In order to work properly with `USER daemon` the exposed volumes are first created (if they do not existend) and then chowned.
+In order to work properly with `USER daemon` the exposed volumes are first created (if they do not exist) and then chowned.

 Install Location
 ~~~~~~~~~~~~~~~~